“Juveniles Prove Hit In Revue” – Los Angeles Times, 1931

 July 19, 1955: Judy was in concert at the Exhibition Forum in Vancouver, British Columbia, Canada.
-The show was a huge success, but afterward, Judy’s husband and tour producer, Sid Luft, canceled the rest of the tour by citing a clause in the contract that stated Judy could cancel the dates without repercussions if she was needed for film or television work.
+The show was a huge success, but afterward, Judy’s husband and tour producer, Sid Luft, publicly announced the cancelation of the rest of the tour by citing a clause in the contract that stated Judy could cancel the dates without repercussions if she was needed for film or television work.
 The result was Judy’s first TV special which aired on September 24, 1955, not long after Judy signed a recording contract with Capitol Records that August.
-Just prior to this Vancouver engagement, Luft had canceled Judy’s two shows in Seattle scheduled for July 17th & 18th, citing that Judy had laryngitis.
+Just prior to this Vancouver engagement, Luft had already canceled Judy’s two shows in Seattle scheduled for July 17th & 18th, citing that Judy had laryngitis.

 July 19, 1961: Here is a photo of Judy congratulating daughter Liza Minnelli on her legitimate theatre debut in “Wish You Were Here” at the Cape Cod Music Tent in Hyannis, Massachusetts.
 Judy and her family were spending the summer near the Kennedy compounds in Hyannisport (Judy and JFK were friends).
 In one article, Judy joked that they were just a short 100 feet from the Kennedy compound.

-July 19, 1963: Judy took a break from rehearsals for “Episode Four” of “The Judy Garland Show” to zip over to Las Vegas.
+July 19, 1963: Judy took a break from rehearsals for “Episode Four” of “The Judy Garland Show” to zip over to Las Vegas, Nevada.
 Here she’s seen clowning around with boxer Floyd Patterson and with author/playwright Norman Mailer.

 July 19, 1968: Judy was supposed to be in concert on this night at the J.F.K.
 Stadium in Philadelphia, Pennsylvania.
 However, the show was rained out and pushed to the 20th.
 Here is a ticket for the 19th, which I’m sure was good for the show on the 20th.